latenightlabs/ComfyUI-LNL/README.md

-# Load Video Scrubber & Editor Node for ComfyUI
+# Frame Selector & Sequence Selection Node for ComfyUI
-The Late Night Labs (LNL) Scrubber & Editor node for ComfyUI is aimed at enhancing video interaction within the ComfyUI framework.
+The Late Night Labs (LNL) Frame Selector node for ComfyUI is aimed at enhancing video interaction within the ComfyUI framework.
 It enables users to upload, playback, and perform basic In/Out on video files directly within the ComfyUI environment.

 ## Features
 Video Upload and Playback: Users can upload video files and utilize standard playback controls including Play, Pause, Scrub, and Rewind.